DERC’s February 2023 Summer School

 - Conducting fieldwork and analysis in small teams and presenting ‘in progress’ findings to stakeholders

-While the course is especially useful for PhD students in early stages of their program, students at any stage of their PhD will benefit from this immersive Summer School.
-This course is also open to exceptional students at Masters level or under special circumstances, early career researchers who have already completed their doctorate.
+While the course is especially useful for PhD students in early stages of their program, researchers at any stage may benefit from this immersive Summer School.
+This course is open to exceptional students at Masters level, or early career researchers who have already completed their doctorate.
 You do not need any prior experience in ethnography, digital ethnography, or fieldwork to participate.
 Complete bibliography (reading list) will be provided and all materials should be read in advance of attendance.